Early detection and management of cardiovascular risk factors is a priority goal for adequate primary and secondary stroke prevention

 < 0.5 severe PAD

-• the standard measurement is performed in B-mode on the far wall of the CCA, 10 mm proximal to the bifurcation
+• the standard measurement is performed in B-mode on the far wall of the common carotid artery (CCA), 10 mm proximal to the bifurcation

 • optimize the insonation angle (90° to the vessel wall)

-• measure the distance between the 2 echogenic lines
+• measure the distance between the 2 parallel echogenic lines

-• the 1st line is the lumen-intima interface
+• the first line represents the lumen-intima interface

-• the 2nd line is the media-adventitia interface
+• the seond line represents the media-adventitia interface

-• obtain at least five measurements on each side and get an average value (“average IMT”); specialized software may be helpful Automated IMT measurement (GE LOGIQ) [Baldassare, 2000]
+• obtain at least five measurements on each side and calculate the average value (“average IMT”); specialized software may be helpful Automated IMT measurement (GE LOGIQ) [Baldassare, 2000]

 • echogenicity, especially of the media, may be increased in the presence of fatty infiltration and thickening